Introduction

 Recipe 3: Philly Cheesesteak Sandwiches

-Preheat your Blackstone to medium-high heat (approximately 375°F).
+Preheat your **Blackstone griddle** to **medium-high heat (≈375°F)**.

-Add 1 tablespoon of oil to the griddle and sauté the onions, peppers, and mushrooms with a pinch of salt until soft and caramelized, about 7-8 minutes.
-Push to one side of the griddle to keep warm.
+Add **1 tbsp oil** and sauté **onions, peppers, and mushrooms** with a pinch of **salt** for **7–8 minutes** until soft and caramelized.

 Pro tip: Freezing the steak for 20 minutes before slicing makes it easier to get ultra-thin slices.